 There are many aspects of creating a website.
-These can include planning, design, markup, programming, testing, adding content, and more.
+These can include understanding web design trends, planning, design, markup, programming, testing, adding content, and more.
 Testing your website can be the difference between a well-performing website or a slowed down, bad website.

 When people talk about “web design” they’re usually referring to the visual aspects of a website.
 Things such as the visual layout, the look and feel, the images, etc. While this is certainly a reasonably accurate picture of web design, it could also be argued that web design refers to other things too.
 Things such as the information architecture (i.e. the way the information is organized), the way a widget functions, and even the convention for writing content.
 After all, the term “design” doesn’t necessarily mean “visual design”, but it could mean “information design” or “functional design”, couldn’t it?